Pentagon slams Chinese missile launches in South China Sea

 It said the United States had urged China in July to reduce its "militarisation and coercion" in the region.

-"The US's words grossly interfere in China's internal affairs ... it is wholly tyrannical logic and power politics," said foreign ministry spokesman Zhao Lijian.
+"The US' words grossly interfere in China's internal affairs ... it is wholly tyrannical logic and power politics," said foreign ministry spokesman Zhao Lijian.

 "China will take firm measures to uphold the legitimate rights and interests of Chinese companies and individuals," he said.